 “Human dignity + compassion = peace.”

-Every once in a while I stumble on coming of age films that truly deserve a standing ovation from start to finish.
+Every once in a while I stumble upon a Coming-of-Age film that truly deserves a standing ovation from start to finish.
 That’s What I Am is one of them.
-The film is a real marvel featuring a meaningful and well told story, first class acting and directing and significant coming of age value.
+The film is a real marvel featuring a meaningful and well told story, first class acting and directing and significant Coming-of-Age value.

-The story is told in the first person through the eyes of the 12-year-old Andy Nichol (Chase Ellison) – a middle school student in the late 1960’s (intriguingly, many of the best American coming of age movies are also set in that era).
-When his teacher (Ed Harris) hands out the final class projects, he pairs each of his pupils with a fellow classmate.
-Andy is not too happy with the teacher’s choice for him, as he gets partnered up with no other than the class outsider, Big G, an intelligent boy (or a nerd/geek as the kids call such boys).
+The story is told in the first person through the eyes of 12-year-old Andy Nichol (Chase Ellison), a middle school student in the late 1960’s (intriguingly, many of the best American Coming-of-Age movies are also set in that era).
+When Mr. Simon (Ed Harris), his teacher, hands out the final class projects he pairs each of his pupils with a fellow classmate.
+Andy is not too happy with the teacher’s choice for him, as he gets partnered up with no other than the class outsider, Big G (Alexander Walters), an intelligent boy (or a nerd/geek as the kids call such boys).
 Big G is constantly teased about the size of his ears and his red hair.
-Big G is obviously not the real name of the boy – his name is Stanley (Alexander Walters).
+Big G is obviously not the real name of the boy – his name is Stanley.
 But as kids will, they have made up the nickname for him – G stands for ginger – a derogatory term for red heads.
 As if Andy doesn’t have enough problems of is own!

 He’s fallen in love with the most popular girl in school, who has a reputation of being a great kisser and heart-breaker, and he has to constantly avoid the bullies in the school, the biggest of whom still hasn’t gotten over being dumped by the same girl Andy has fallen in love with.